unparalleled-js/docs-1/connectors/oracle/trouble-shooting.md

 ### Unable to connect to existing database
 When your database connection returns an error when you try to connect, here are some possible reasons:

-* On-premises agent is inactive (when using an on-premises agent) and needs to be [restarted](/on-prem/run.md)
+* On-premises agent is inactive (when using an on-premises agent) and needs to be [restarted](/on-prem/run.md).
 * Credentials to your database have changed.
-Contact your database administrator for help
+Contact your database administrator for help.
+* Your database server does not accept network requests from Workato or the server that has our OPA installed.
+Configure your network access control to allow access to Workato or our OPAs.

 ## Logic errors

 ### Infinite loops
 Infinite loops can occur in Workato when actions inside a recipe trigger the recipe yet again.
-This is not exclusive to databases.[Here are some ways you can detect and solve them](/recipes/infinite-loops.md).
+This is not exclusive to databases.
+[Here are some ways you can detect and solve them](/recipes/infinite-loops.md).
 When building recipes that are triggered on new rows in a table as well as inserting rows into that same table i.e. performing some data enrichment or data transformation on existing data, here are some ways to prevent infinite loops from occurring:

 * Creating a column in your table that denotes whether that same column as been processed by Workato (detailed further in our infinite loop documentation)
 * Creating separate tables for raw unprocessed data and transformed data

 ### Multiple copies of the same record
 When using insert actions, job runs that raise errors but have completed the insert row action step will reinsert rows when the job is repeated.
 This could result in multiple copies of the same record being inserted.
 Consider using upsert actions that can first search for an existing record before updating one if found or inserting a new record.
-Find out different use cases and when to use either in our [best practices](/connectors/oracle/best-practices.md#when-to-use-update-insert-and-upsert-actions)
+Find out different use cases and when to use either in our [best practices](/connectors/oracle/best-practices.md#when-to-use-update-insert-and-upsert-actions).

 ### Missing or invalid values
 Oracle allows you to validate new data before inserting them into tables to ensure data integrity using `CONSTRAINTS`.
 Constraints on data can be defined in Oracle itself when tables are created or altered and are used to make sure data integrity is maintained.
-During recipe design-time, input fields with `NOT NULL`, `UNIQUE`, `PRIMARY KEY` or `CHECK` constraints will still show up as optional.
+You may not be aware of these constraints when designing a recipe.
+For example, a column that has a UNIQUE constraint cannot be guaranteed until an actual job is run.
 During recipe run-time, errors will be raised when these constraints are violated.
-The following screenshot shows a job error when no input is given for a field that has a `CHECK` constraint:
+The following screenshot shows a job error when no input is given for a field that has a `CHECK` constraint.
+The error message highlights the check constraint as well as the constraint name (`ROOT.SYS_C008445` in this case) which can be searched for inside the database.

 ![Common-error-invalid-values](/assets/images/oracle/Common-error-invalid-values.png)